 - Keep in touch: If you have any unresolved queries, contact the university by phone or email.
 You might even be able to schedule another appointment.

 - Attend a UCAS exhibition: Another excellent opportunity to meet and compare a wide range of institutions and colleges in one place.

 We hope this blog has taught you everything you need to know about University Open Days.
 Do you wish to further your education in a foreign country?
-Our experts at Leverage Edu can help you select the ideal course and institution for your goals and interests.
+Our study abroad experts at Leverage Edu can help you select the ideal course and institution for your goals and interests.
 Call 1800572000 to schedule your free 30-minute e-session, and we’ll give you customized services that are targeted to your individual needs.